RobinLauDev/project-unite/README.md

 ## General info
-Users can add projects and its relevant information to a database.
-Part of the relevant information is what skills are required for users who want to collaborate on it.
-Users who are looking to participate on projects can look for projects that fit their skillset and needs via a project search page, which also allows them to reach out to project owners with a collaboration proposal.
+Users can add their projects and its properties to a database.
+These projects are then searchable by other users via a projects overview page.
+These users who are looking for projects to collaborate on, can look for projects that fit their skills profile and other needs.
+If they found a project they like, they can reach out to the project owner proposing a collaboration.

 DEMO: https://project-unite.netlify.app/
 (backend is hosted on Heroku, so its not very fast)